-- (a) Child Daycare. - (1) Defined: A facility, other than a private home, for supervision and care of seven or more children under 18 years of age for fewer than 24 hours per day that is operated by a licensed person, society, agency, corporation, institution, or group for compensation.
-Includes before-school and afterschool childcare, group childcare centers, group childcare homes, and infant and toddler childcare centers.
-See also family child care home in Section 21-5.50-3(b). - (2) Standards: - (A) All outdoor activity areas, such as playgrounds, toddler lots, play courts, and similar facilities, must be set back a minimum of 15 feet from any adjoining zoning lot within the country, residential, apartment, or apartment mixed use zoning districts, and a minimum 6-foot high solid wall must be provided as a buffer.
-The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (B) Facilities with a design capacity exceeding 25 care recipients must provide an onsite pickup and drop-off area equivalent to four standard-sized parking spaces. - (C) In the AG-1 and AG-2 zoning districts, a minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the child daycare is in operation. - (b) Adult daycare. - (1) Defined: A licensed facility maintained and operated by an individual, organization, or agency for the purpose of providing the opportunity to interact with other adults while being part of a safe and structured environment, with or without charging a fee, for fewer than 24 hours per day.
-Adult daycare typically includes staffed activities such as music and exercise programs and discussion groups.
+- (a) Child daycare standards. - (1) All outdoor activity areas, such as playgrounds, toddler lots, play courts, and similar facilities, must be set back a minimum of 15 feet from any adjoining zoning lot within the country, residential, apartment, or apartment mixed use zoning districts, and a minimum 6-foot high solid wall must be provided as a buffer.
+The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (2) Facilities with a design capacity exceeding 25 care recipients must provide an onsite pickup and drop-off area equivalent to four standard-sized parking spaces. - (3) In the AG-2 zoning district, a minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the child daycare is in operation.
+The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (b) Adult daycare standards. - (1) Facilities with a design capacity exceeding 25 care recipients must provide an onsite pickup and drop-off area equivalent to four standard-sized parking spaces.

-- (A) Facilities with a design capacity exceeding 25 care recipients must provide an onsite pickup and drop-off area equivalent to four standard-sized parking spaces. - (B) In the AG-1 and AG-2 zoning districts, a minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the adult daycare is in operation.
+(2) In the AG-2 zoning district, a minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the adult daycare is in operation.
+The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping.